Essay

 The parametric workaround I was told wouldn't work

 Shapr3D's variable system is great.
-You define inputs like length, outerDiameter, threadSize and everything else flows from formulas.
-Change one number, the whole model updates.
+You define inputs like length_changeMe, outerDiameter_changeMe, threadSize_changeMe and everything else flows from formulas.
+The _changeMe suffix is a deliberate UX hint: when you open the Variables panel and see 25 rows, it's instantly obvious which three you're allowed to touch.
+Change one of those three numbers, the whole model updates.

 This was a problem, because ISO metric pitch isn't a clean formula.
 It's a lookup table: